 - If you're looking for a case like this to fit the Apple Keyboard Folio, click here

 MacCase invented the Apple-specific case market over 20 years ago.
 20+ years later we are still innovating like no other.
-Our new leather 2021 iPad Pro 12.9 case offers 2 distinct versions.
+Our leather 2020 iPad Pro 12.9 case offers 2 distinct versions.

 One features a clean, minimalist front panel.
 The other features our Magnetic Accessory System (MAS) which allows for the attachment of our 4 optional accessories.
 Both models are made using our exclusive ethically sourced leather hides.

 Visually, the MAS version has 3 circular magnets integrated into the front cover.
 If you want to utilize options like our Pencil case, choose this version.
 For more information about the 2 versions, click the "Additional Information" tab above.

 Each version works perfectly with Apple's 2020 4th generation 12.9-inch tablet.
 Our latest case designs maximize the your enjoyment juxtaposing the latest technology with old world craftsmanship.

 Not sure what size or model iPad you have?
 Click here to find out how to measure an iPad for a case.

 2020 iPad Pro 12.9 Leather Case - Design Review

 The latest in a series of interviews about the story behind the design of MacCase products.
 For this interview, we are speaking to MacCase President Michael Santoro about the new MacCase 2020 iPad Pro 12.9 4th Generation Case.